 - Ask your employer openly if they will maintain the position for you.

 Workers’ compensation law does not outright protect your job; rather, it is designed to help cover your medical costs and other financial losses while you are employed.
 That does not mean you are limited, though.
-If you are likely to suffer long-term complications, you may be able to pursue financial compensation for those losses that go even further.

 Can Your Employer Fire You for Claiming Workers’ Compensation?

 It is very common for people to worry about this, and it is a justifiable fear.
 The key to remember is that you can lose your job, but not because of your workers’ compensation claim.
-How do you know if that is the reason for your job to be terminated then?
+How do you know if that is the reason for your job to be terminated?

-If you believe that your employer terminated your position because of your workers’ compensation claim, reach out to our legal team now.
-We will work with you to verify if that is the case, and if it is, we can help you to seek out compensation for your losses.
+Our labor law attorneys will work with you to verify if that is the case, and if it is, we can help you to seek out compensation for your losses.
 We look for evidence of this in various ways:

-- They provided no other information about the termination.
+- They provided no other information about the termination

-- False statements were made in the termination documentation.
+- False statements were made in the termination documentation

-It is often hard to prove that this occurred, and often only circumstantial evidence will exist demonstrating it.
 However, good circumstantial evidence can still be helpful, and it may be used in your case to verify that your employer terminated your position unfairly.
 If that is the case, we can seek compensation for your losses.

-Do You Think Your Employer Is Treating You Unfairly?
+Do You Think Your Employer is Treating You Unfairly?

 Take some time to discuss your case with our workers’ compensation attorney now.
 Allow us to get more insight into what is occurring.
-There are some situations where your employer may be violating your rights.
+There are some situations where your employer may be violating your legal rights.

 - Is your employer threatening your position if you do not come back?